ViveNoctem/Floor2Drift/README.md

 The Drift builder will not generate an own entity class and will use the old Floor entity in the database.
 All entities used for this need to implement the `Insertable` interface by implementing `Map<String, Expression> toColumns(bool nullToAbsent);`

-If your entity classes are not only data classes and contain any kind of logig, this option should be set to true.
+If your entity classes are not only data classes and contain any kind of logic, this option should be set to true.

 TODO setting the option to false will produce error at the moment.
 #### tableRenaming